Geeksltd/MSharp.Docs/Tutorials/4/README.md

 These two classes has responsibility for CRUD (Create, Read, Update, Delete) operation.

 #### Creating Asset Pages
-Our last step is to create related pages for *Asset* entity*.
+Our last step is to create related pages for *Asset* entity.
 Use M# context menu to add a *Asset* root page:

 ```C#
 using MSharp;